Pet Travel From the United States to Australia

 - After the request is submitted, USDA will complete a separate identity declaration, based on the information provided by the two accredited veterinarians in the first and second accredited veterinarian identity declarations.
 USDA will upload the endorsed USDA identity declaration in VEHCS and email it directly to Australia.

-- You MUST retain a copy of the endorsed USDA identity declaration to attach to the export health certificate that must accompany the pet during travel to Australia.
+- You must retain a copy of the endorsed USDA identity declaration to attach to the export health certificate that must accompany the pet during travel to Australia.

-Please follow Steps 6 and 7 in Australia’s step-by-step guide for dogs or cats to complete the rabies neutralizing antibody titer test (RNATT) and RNATT Declaration (270.64 KB).
+Follow step 4 in Australia’s step-by-step guide for dogs or cats to complete the rabies neutralizing antibody titer test (RNATT) and RNATT Declaration (270.64 KB).

-A USDA Accredited Veterinarian must scan the pet's microchip (dogs and cats) and collect the blood sample for the RNATT.
-The USDA Accredited Veterinarian that drew the blood must complete the laboratory submission form, including the animal's microchip number and the blood sampling date.
+A USDA-accredited veterinarian must scan the pet's microchip (dogs and cats) and collect the blood sample for the RNATT.
+The USDA-accredited veterinarian that drew the blood must complete the laboratory submission form, including the animal's microchip number and the blood sampling date.

 Once you receive the RNATT laboratory report, you need to obtain an endorsed RNATT Declaration (270.64 KB) from USDA.
-We strongly recommend that the pet’s USDA Accredited Veterinarian use VEHCS to request the RNATT Declaration.
-You MUST retain a copy of the endorsed RNATT Declaration to attach to the export health certificate that must accompany the pet during travel to Australia.
+We strongly recommend that the pet’s USDA-accredited veterinarian use VEHCS to request the RNATT Declaration.
+You must retain a copy of the endorsed RNATT Declaration to attach to the export health certificate that must accompany the pet during travel to Australia.

-NOTE: Australia requires intact dogs to be tested for Brucella canis, using one of the following test types (listed on the export health certificate):
+Australia requires intact dogs to be tested for Brucella canis, using one of the following test types (listed on the export health certificate):

 - RSAT